We acknowledge and pay our respects to the Country that we travel through and share stories on.

 The APAM Office and ILBIJERRI Theatre Company have formed a partnership to deliver the First Nations Lead role for APAM from May 2019.
 A central component of the First Nations Lead role is the APAM First Nations Advisory Group.

 • Ensure a rigorous First Nations Framework is applied to APAM’s First Nations program and/or activities, ensuring a diversity of First Nations experiences and opinions are reflected in artistic and cultural decisions

 • Collectively guide the programming, cultural, and creative decisions relating to APAM’s First Nations program and/or activities

 • Support the First Nations Producers employed by ILBIJERRI Theatre Company but based in the APAM Office.

 • Help engage the First Nations community in APAM, ensuring information is disseminated through the networks of the Culture Council members and allowing additional channels for community consultation and feedback

 • Help establish links to First Nation communities and artists on country where APAM Gatherings are to take place

 The Culture Council will take both a national and global view in guiding APAM’s First Nations program and/or activities.

 In order to co-ordinate and deliver this significant partnership, ILBIJERRI have appointed two dedicated positions.
-We are delighted to welcome Kath Papas as Senior Producer working with Sarah Bell, who has relocated to Melbourne from Brisbane, in the role of Associate Producer.
+We are delighted to welcome Kath Papas as Senior Producer working with Emily Wells, in the role of Producer.
 Both will work alongside the rest of the team in the APAM office to facilitate the APAM First Nations Lead program.